 Epilogue: We retrieved Dino.
 We received a very ho hum greeting after our 4 and a half months away.
 In Dog, it was something like: “Oh, you’re back.”
 However, Dino immediately settled back into his old routine with us.

 Blogs about traveling with your dog: Montecristo Travels (Montecristo is a 3.5 pound long-haired chihuahua who has traveled extensively in Europe and North America with his people.
-I even visited him!) ** DogJaunt (Chloe’s owner writes about travel with her Cavalier King Charles spaniel). ** The Constant Rambler (Lauren and Kenin Bassart write about trips with their larger dogs).
+I even visited him! and he (and his people) visited us.) ** DogJaunt (Chloe’s owner writes about travel with her Cavalier King Charles spaniel). ** The Constant Rambler (Lauren and Kenin Bassart write about trips with their larger dogs).

 Housesitting websites: These websites were recommended by Boomer Travel Bloggers who have done housesits that also involved caring for pets: www.housecares.com; www.trustedhousesitters.com; www.mindmyhouse.com